School Nurse

 What Do School Nurses Do?

-School nurses work in all kinds of educational settings and with all ages of students.
+School nurses work in all kinds of educational settings and with students of all ages.
 Places of employment can range from daycares to high schools and colleges.
 In general, the duties of school nurses include:

 • Establishing and monitoring health initiatives within a given school